The Merriam-Webster dictionary provides these simple definitions for the word “team”:

 - a group of people who work together

-I’d argue that all three definitions apply to eLearning teams.
+I’d argue that all three definitions apply to eLearning teams without, of course, considering the diction which happens to be contingent.
 At times, our teams need to compete against other groups to get the contract or assignment.
 And on rough days, being part of an eLearning team might feel like you’re an ox being used to pull a heavy wagon.
 But most often, it’s the third definition—a group of people that works together—that most accurately defines an eLearning team.

 Although the definition of the word “team” might be simple, creating a successful eLearning team requires thought and effort.
 In my experience, if your work group exhibits three key attributes, you’re set up for success.

 Both of my kids play sports, and I played teams throughout my youth as well.
 My time on the field, on the sidelines, and working as part of corporate teams has taught me this: you really can’t underestimate the role an effective leader plays in a team’s success.
 I’ve watched my kid’s coaches closely (yes, I might be a wee bit protective) and it’s clear—coaches who don’t have a vision, who yell, and who forgot the purpose behind their role (encourage kids to enjoy healthy activity) simply aren’t effective.
 On the other hand, a capable team leader sets the tone, removes roadblocks, inspires great work, and most importantly keeps a team moving towards the same goal.
 Those are the leaders who bring together a team that delivers results.